 Is SEO better than PPC?

-Every long term marketing strategy needs to include some measure of search engine optimization.
-The main advantage of well-implemented SEO strategy is that it tends to bring in better quality traffic.
+Every long-term marketing strategy needs to include some measure of search engine optimization.
+The main advantage of a well-implemented SEO strategy is that it tends to bring in better quality traffic.
 Studies have shown clearly that, the majority of the user clicks, the organic result rather than the paid results.

 There are plenty of data suggest that people who come to your site naturally are more likely trust you and your products/services.
 When you are ranking high in search results it sends a clear message that you are an expert in the field and a major name in the industry.

 In addition, having a top position in Google search result gives you a lower cost per click overall and greater visibility.
 Since Google paid adverts are like an auction and are constantly changing.
 As if you are searching for something on Google and if you refresh the page, the paid results change while the organic result stays in the same position.
 As a result of SEO searches being clicked on more and always being visible.

 Don’t just throw out the PPC yet.
 There are also advantages of PPC.
 A good PPC campaign can bring in the greatest return on investment and there are times when the person who pays high is on the top position.
 Whether it may be a paid or the organic result, the search engine always reserved the first position for the best, as they want to provide users the best result of their search.
 They serve the searchers and not the advertisers.
 For example, Google always puts the highest bidder on top, but the ad didn’t offer a solution to the problem the user was searching, that user would simply start using another search engine.
 Google would have never been the best search engine if it would have been always displaying the highest bidder at the top rather than high-quality search results.

 Another advantage of PPC is the ability to advertise on the third party sites that have a significant amount of traffic.
 If the potential customer sees your adverts in their search result but didn’t click on it, they are more likely to do so when they see it again on their favorite website.